VUEngine/VUEngine-Studio/README.md

 ## License

-VUEngine Studio is build upon Eclipse Theia.
+VUEngine Studio is build with Eclipse Theia.

 - [Eclipse Public License 2.0](LICENSE)
 - [一 (Secondary) GNU General Public License, version 2 with the GNU Classpath Exception](LICENSE)

+Excluded are the following third party binaries that are shipped with VUEngine Studio:

+- GCC by The GNU Project, with patches for V810 by ElmerPCFX
+- Grit by Jasper Vijn, with patches for Virtual Boy by dasi
+- hf-cli by thunderstruck
+- MSYS by The MinGW Project
+- prog-vb by William D. Jones
+- RetroArch Web w/ Beetle VB core by the RetroArch and Mednafen teams

 ## Init